 - Sumter and the group attended peace ceremonies in several Overhill towns, such as Chota, Citico, and Chilhowee.

-- He resigned commission as Commander of The Regiment, Continental Line, 1778.
+- He resigned from the commission as Commander of The Regiment, Continental Line, 1778.

-- After fall of Charleston to Clinton, 1780, while South Carolina Colony lay prostrate, Thomas Sumter formed the first militia to renew the struggle.
-For 18 months he alone was the South Carolina government, Governor John Rutledge (brother of signer Edward Rutledge) had moved the capitol to North Carolina.
+- After the fall of Charleston to Clinton in 1780, while the South Carolina Colony lay prostrate, Thomas Sumter formed the first militia to renew the struggle.
+For 18 months, he alone was the South Carolina government.
+Governor John Rutledge (brother of signer Edward Rutledge) had moved the capitol to North Carolina.

-- He repulsed in attack on Tumbull’s camp at Rocky Mount, July 30, 1780 and then defeated the British at Hanging Rock, August 6,1780, destroying Prince of Wales Regiment.
+- He repulsed an attack on Tumbull's camp at Rocky Mount on July 30, 1780, and then defeated the British at Hanging Rock on August 6,1780, destroying the Prince of Wales Regiment.

-- Sumter was met with defeat in a surprise night attack by Colonel Banastre Tarleton at Fishing Creek, August 18, 1780.
+- Sumter was met with defeat in a surprise night attack by Colonel Banastre Tarleton at Fishing Creek on August 18, 1780.

 - Governor Rutledge gave him a commission as brigadier general in October of that year.

-- He won the Battle at Fish Darn Ford, November 9, 1780 and captured Wemyss, a British Commander.
+- He won the Battle at Fish Darn Ford on November 9, 1780, and captured Wemyss, a British Commander.

 Thomas Sumter Facts: Civic Service

-- He was elected a delegate from the district eastward of the Waterer to the First and Second Provincial Congresses which met in Charles Town in 1775 and 1776.
-There he was made a member of Council of Safety and immediately after the Skirmish at Lexington was made a Captain of Rangers, and then a Lieutenant Colonel Commandant of rifle regiment He was also present and took part in the adoption of the second American State Constitution by the terms of which South Carolina colony became an independent sovereignty.
+- He was elected a delegate from the district eastward of the Waterer to the First and Second Provincial Congresses, which met in Charles Town in 1775 and 1776.
+There, he was made a member of the Council of Safety and, immediately after the Skirmish at Lexington, was made a Captain of Rangers and then a Lieutenant Colonel Commandant of the rifle regiment.
+He was also present and took part in the adoption of the second American State Constitution by the terms of which the South Carolina colony became an independent sovereignty.

-- He was a man of many and varied interests ranging from experiments with tobacco and cotton and silk worms.
+- He was a man of many varied interests, ranging from experiments with tobacco, cotton, and silkworms.

-- He also raised fine racing horses and founded the town of Stateburg after the war and held land grants for more than 150,000 acres of land.
+- He also raised fine racing horses, founded the town of Stateburg after the war, and held land grants for more than 150,000 acres of land.

-- In 1778 he was elected by his people to the first General Assembly under the new Constitution, and after his “War Days” was elected to the state Senate which met in Johnsonborough, South Carolina in 1782.
+- In 1778, he was elected by his people to the first General Assembly under the new Constitution, and after his "War Days," he was elected to the state Senate, which met in Johnsonborough, South Carolina, in 1782.